Sanctions against Russia

 All current and former members of the UK armed forces, including reservists, may submit a claim for compensation.
 Time limits apply.

 The War Pensions scheme (WPS) provides compensation for any injury, illness or death which was caused by service before 6 April 2005.
-This should not be confused with the occupational armed forces pension scheme.
+This is separate to the armed forces pension scheme.

 War Pensions can be claimed at any time after leaving the Armed Forces, but the rules regarding the burden of proof are more restrictive if the claim is made more than seven years after leaving service, and an award will usually only start from the date of the claim.